ubuntupunk/rtscli/README.md

 **NOTE!!**
 This uses https://www.alphavantage.co because Google Finance does not seem to work reliably anymore (IPs get blocked and it just plain out doesn't work), and also the Polygon API is a bit more reliable.

 You can get a free API key with a limited number of queries per second and so this has been tweaked to just refresh every 60s now.
-Put the api-key into `alphavantage-creds.txt` or 'polygon-creds.txt' and it should work.
+Put your api-keys into `alphavantage-creds.txt` and `polygon-creds.txt` and it should work.

 ## Screenshot